-The Federal PLUS Loan is a loan for the parent of a dependent child who is enrolled at least half-time.
+The Federal Direct PLUS Loan is a loan for the parent of a dependent child who is enrolled at least half-time.
 In addition, graduate or professional degree students may obtain PLUS Loans to help pay for their own education.
-This loan may be secured through banks, credit unions, or savings and loans associations.
+This loan is made through the U. S. Department of Education.
 Credit checks are required.
 The yearly loan limit is the cost of attendance minus any estimated financial aid for which the student is eligible.

-The PLUS loan interest rate is 8.50%.
-Repayment begins within 60 days after the final disbursement for the period in which the loan was disbursed.
+The Direct PLUS loan interest rate is 7.90%.
+Repayment begins on the date of the last disbursement for the period in which the loan was disbursed.